Agriculture in Indonesia: Republic era

 In 1942, Dutch East Indies fell under the control of the Japanese Empire.
 During the Japanese occupation, the agriculture sector was overseen by the Gunseikanbu Sangyobu.
-During World War II (1942—1945), the Indies experienced hardships which included agricultural scarcity and famine.
+During World War II (1942–1945), the Indies experienced hardships which included agricultural scarcity and famine.
 Rice yields and plantation commodities were controlled by the Japanese empire's military authority.
-The plantation business which was a major economic sector, was relatively shut down during the Pacific War and the ensuing Indonesian War of Independence (1945—1949).
+The plantation business which was a major economic sector, was relatively shut down during the Pacific War and the ensuing Indonesian War of Independence (1945–1949).
 All efforts in the agricultural sector was focused in meeting basic needs for food (rice) and clothing (cotton).
 The Imperial Japanese authority attempted to increase rice and cotton production in the occupied Indies by mobilizing labor.
 However, scarcity of these essential commodities prevailed and resulted to famine and clothing shortage.

 Palm oil plantation in Kampar Regency, Riau.

 The Indonesian Republic declared its independence on 17 August 1945.
-Indonesia became a member of United Nation's Food and Agriculture Organization (FAO) in 1948.
+Indonesia became a member of United Nations' Food and Agriculture Organization (FAO) in 1948.
 The partnership was strengthened with the opening of a FAO country office in 1978.
 The agriculture sector of the republic has been supervised and regulated by the Indonesian Ministry of Agriculture.
 The Indonesian Republic also nationalized many of its colonial economic infrastructures, institutions and businesses and inherited the agricultural system of its predecessor, the Dutch East Indies.

 In the 1960s until the 1980s, the republic made every effort to develop a post-war agricultural sector and led to the sector's significant expansion.
 During the Suharto era, the government launched the transmigration program that relocated landless farmers from the overpopulated Java to the less populated Sumatra, Kalimantan, Sulawesi and Papua, thus expanded agricultural farms in the outer islands of the territory.

 The most significant indicator of growth is the expansion of palm oil plantations, which became the new form of transmigration program.
 Currently, Indonesia is the world's largest producer of palm oil and the leading producer of coffee, rubber and cocoa.
 However, Indonesia still has vast tracts of idle lands which can potentially be developed into farmlands.
 These cover 40 million hectares of degraded forest areas that have turned into grasslands after being abandoned by logging concessionaires.

 Agricultural commodities are known for its economic resilience and are among the first to recover from the impacts of global financial meltdown.
 With a large number of its population still working in the agriculture segment, Indonesia has great potentials of attracting foreign investments.